nextguys/lively-next-relaunch/README.md

 ## Build Processes

-Changes to specific parts of the website require you to run explicit build steps before commiting.
+Changes to specific parts of the website require you to run explicit build steps before committing.

 ### Emoji Usage